PranayPandhre/Image_Similarity_Search/README.md

 **FMNIST:**
     - A dataset containing grayscale fashion clothing images with the following categories.
     - Includes T-shirts, trousers, pullovers, dresses, coats, sandals, shirts, sneakers, bags, and ankle boots.
-    - Size of images in the dataset 28x28 pixels.
+    - The size of images in the dataset is 28x28 pixels.
     - Lightweight and commonly used as a benchmark image classification and similarity search methods.

 ---